rmaqueda/WeatherApp/README.md

 # Weather App

 It's an IOS project written in Swift.
-The challenge is to develop a weather application following some of the rules of [clean architecture](https://pusher.com/tutorials/clean-architecture-introduction) and a good test coverage.
+The challenge is to develop a weather application following some of the rules of [clean architecture](https://pusher.com/tutorials/clean-architecture-introduction) and a large test coverage.

 If you have any feedback I would love to hear it!

 ## How to build

-The project uses Cocoapod to manage the dependecies, so to build the project you will need:
+The project uses Cocoapod to manage dependencies, so to build the project you will need:

 ```
 # git clone https://github.com/rmaqueda/WeatherApp